-Life Sciences Queensland (LSQ) member Griffith University is on the verge of developing a breakthrough drug to treat human parainfluenza virus (hPIV) through its Institute for Glycomics on the Gold Coast.
+Life Sciences Queensland (LSQ) Member Institute for Glycomics, located at Griffith University on the Gold Coast, is on the verge of developing a breakthrough drug to treat human parainfluenza virus (hPIV).

 The Institute is co-developing the drug technology with global healthcare enterprise China Grand Pharma’s Australian entity Grand Medical, in Australia’s largest pre-clinical university licence and co-development antiviral deal with Pharma.
 The goal is to produce a treatment for hPIV — a virus that causes croup in children, is a major complicating illness for immunocompromised patients, and is responsible for a large number of deaths each year in the elderly, all of which place a significant burden on the health system.